-In regards to ale choices, when we last visited Greene King Abbot and Woodforde’s Wherry were available, and if wine is more your thing there is a fine selection from around the world.
+In regards to ale choices, Greene King Abbot and Woodforde’s Wherry tends to be available, but if wine is more your thing there is a fine selection from around the world.

 From fish to full breakfasts, there’s plenty on the menu for everyone to enjoy here, and like most pubs in Wells-next-the-Sea, your dog is welcome too.